Win $350 worth of cash prizes at the Leeds Young Film Festival this year! The final deadline for submissions is Thursday 7th October 2021.

 Leeds Young Film Festival takes place every Easter and welcomes young people and their families to the largest film event of its kind in the north of England.

 “Film needs children and young people to keep falling in love with it, and the LYFF is the perfect place for them – always smart and adventurous, never less than fun.”
-(Danny Leigh, The Guardian Guide)
+(Danny Leigh, The Guardian)

 "The Young Film Festival at Leeds is celluloid heaven for mini-movie buffs."
 (Mail on Sunday)

-Leeds Young Film Festival is keen on supporting independent, emerging or established, national and international filmmakers and hosts competitions both for short films BY young people, and for short and feature films FOR young people.
+Leeds Young Film Festival is keen on supporting independent, emerging or established, national and international filmmakers and hosts competitions for short films made FOR young people.

 The festival aims to show young people a world of film beyond Hollywood cinema.
-We offer the Audience Award for both animation and live action short films, as well as the Audience Award for feature films.
+We offer the Audience Award for both animation and live action short films.

 Short Films for Children and Young People must be suitable for all ages.
 They may be live action or animation, fiction or documentaries but they must not be longer than 15 minutes.
 Please submit them either to the Animated Short Films category or the Live Action Short Film Category.
 The short film competition will be awarded by a jury of young people, and will win $100USD.